 It is very common, especially in infertility, to receive notification that you will be denied coverage for treatment.
 Insurance companies know that a large percentage of their customers who are denied, will never file an appeal.
 The checklist above offers some background on general strategies for communicating with your insurance company.
 However, given the appeals process is a frustration so many patients encounter, further information is provided in the Appeals Guide below.

 Insurance Appeals Guide (click for link to 1 page PDF checklist file for users to print)

 Appealing a denied insurance claim, will not only help you, but could provide benefits to others in the future as companies may be persuaded to change their guidelines and denial practices.
-You must participate in this appeal process to make a change for yourself and others.
-The appeals guide will assist you through the process.
+Participating in this appeal process can create a change for you and others.

 Melissa and Dan: A Success Story

 “Like more and more Americans these days, Dan and I got married relatively late in life (he was 44, I was 39).
 Given our ages, we were eager to start a family and never really thought it would be much of a problem.
 But after several months of trying unsuccessfully to get pregnant, we visited a doctor and were diagnosed with male factor infertility.
 We are fortunate to have a medical insurance and after gaining pre-authorization from the insurance company we began our treatment, confidently expecting our costs to be paid for.
 To our surprise, after our first round of treatment and thousands of dollars, worth of medical bills – the insurance company denied our claims.